Kubernetes cluster on Linode.

 Kubernetes has become the de facto orchestration standard due to its flexibility, reliability, and thriving ecosystem.
 It manages the full container lifecycle—scheduling, scaling, load balancing, and self-healing—allowing teams to ship features without worrying about low-level infrastructure.

-Why Kubernetes Is a Smart Choice for Your Applications
+Why Choose Kubernetes for Your Applications?

 Running applications on Kubernetes brings significant benefits: